esskay0000/RedBlue/README.md

 This quick start is intended to help you replicate our process:

-1. Clone the repository
+Clone the repository:
     ```
 $ git clone git@github.com:samgoodgame/redblue.git
 $ cd redblue
     ```

-2. Create a virtualenv and install the dependencies
+Create a virtualenv and install the dependencies:
     ```
 $ virtualenv venv
 $ source venv/bin/activate
 $ pip install -r requirements.txt
     ```

-3. Create a "models" directory where you'll store the pickled models
+Create a "models" directory where you'll store the pickled models:
 ```
 $ mkdir models
 ```

-4. Build the models by running the classification script
+Build the models by running the classification script:
 ```
 $ cd scripts
 $ python svm_classify.py
 ```

-5. Classify the RSS data.
-You'll need to go into _predict.py_ and adjust the path to the dataset (news source) that you wish to analyze.
+Classify the RSS data.
+You'll need to go into _predict.py_ and adjust the path to the dataset (news source) that you wish to analyze:
 ```
 $ python predict.py
 ```